iupui-soic/3dcnn-model-optimization/1st-3D-Model/Trained-Model-Weights_quantized/Readme.md

-This directory includes all the trained models.
+This directory includes all the trained models' post-static quantized weights.